 Horned pondweed is a bay grass with long, thread-like leaves and distinctive horned seeds in spring.
 It grows in fresh and medium-salinity tidal waters of the Chesapeake Bay and its rivers.

 Horned pondweed is made up of long, thread-like leaves that taper to a point at the tips.
 Leaves can be up to 3 inches long and grow opposite or in whorls along slender, branching stems.
 In spring, slightly curved seeds with tiny horns grow in groups of 2 to 4 at the leaf axil.
 Horned pondweed has thin rhizomes and short, tendril-like roots.
 It grows in two forms: an upright form with free-floating branches, and a creeping form with roots that anchor the plant to the bottom.
 The second form is common in winter and in areas with lots of waves.

-This grass grows in low- to medium-salinity tidal waters.
-It is generally found in shallow waters, but can grow to depths of 16 feet.
-It is able to grow in both muddy and sandy sediments.
-It dies back in early summer when water temperatures warm.
+Grows in low- to medium-salinity tidal waters.
+Generally found in shallow waters, but can grow to depths of 16 feet.
+Able to grow in both muddy and sandy sediments.
+Dies back in early summer when water temperatures warm.